 #1 Map out your sources of retirement income

-Some business owners have been paying into Social Security liberally and are going to be expecting the benefit to play a big part in their retirement.
+Some self-employed people paying into Social Security liberally are going to be expecting the benefit to play a big part in their retirement.
 For others, the sale of the business and alternatives income streams will be how they support themselves after retiring from their business.

 Sit down and map out each and every source of income.
 This may help to reduce some of the uncertainty that business owners inevitably face.
 Some typical sources would be: